 Step 2: Submit the Scholarship Application in AUSOM

-All institutional scholarships, including general and departmental awards, are available through the Auburn University Scholarship Opportunity Manager (AUSOM) on AU Access.
+All institutional scholarships, including general and departmental awards, are managed through the Auburn University Scholarship Opportunity Manager (AUSOM) in AU Access, where students may complete an optional application to provide additional information for consideration.

 • Submit one application per academic year

-• Complete by the February 14 priority deadline for full consideration
+• Complete by the February 16 priority date for full consideration

 Step 3: Review Your FAFSA Submission Summary (FSS)